Model J, British Sterling currency (£sd), Comptometer.

 Courses were run in dozens of schools for Comptometer operators (and by the Comptometer's competitors).
 These courses taught techniques for performing calculations quickly and efficiently.

-Comptometer-type machines with abbreviated keyboards were produced, as shown below.
+Comptometer-type machines with 'abbreviated keyboards' were produced, as shown below.
 These cut down on cost by only having the keys 1 to 5 in each column, but if you need to enter a digit greater than 5 then you have to enter two numbers which add up to the digit required (e.g. for 9 press 5 then 4, for 8 press 4 then 4).
+Many Comptometer operators could work just as fast with an abbreviated machine since the span of the hand would cover the whole keyboard, whereas a full keyboard would be too large to allow this.

 Probably the ultimate in abbreviated "Comptometers" is the Plus 506.

-There are excellent photographs and descriptions of the mechanism used in the "Plus" machines at John Wolff's Web Museum site.
-These are accessed from the Comptometers and Key-Driven Calculators section on that site.
+There are also excellent photographs and descriptions of the mechanism used in the "Plus" machines at John Wolff's Web Museum site at http://www.johnwolff.id.au/calculators/Comptometer/FT.htm.

 Click on a picture for more details and more, bigger, pictures.